Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 3.md

 clip?
 What if we had the clip ready for every bone?

 To do that, we’ll need to make a slight change to our authoring component.

+Todo: Not sure what the best way to do this in the new baking workflow is.
+Please skip this section.

 ```csharp
 public void Convert(Entity entity, EntityManager dstManager, GameObjectConversionSystem conversionSystem)